-Due to COVID-19 we are having to put some new protocols in place in order to keep you, your pets, and our staff safe and healthy.
-If you have any questions or concerns about the following please feel free to contact us at 604-291-6666 or email@example.com.
+Due to COVID-19 we have put protocols in place in order to keep you, your pets, and our staff safe and healthy.
+If you have any questions or concerns about the following please feel free to contact us at 604-291-6666 or firstname.lastname@example.org.

-- In order to practice proper social distancing we will not be allowing any clients into the hospital, our staff will be coming outside to assist you and your pets.
+3. In order to effectively practice proper social distancing clients are still not allowed into the hospital, our staff will be coming outside to assist you and your pets.

-- You are still able to make a vaccine appointment if …
+9. You are still able to make a vaccine appointment if…

 - You have a puppy or kitten that needs to complete their booster vaccines.